redyyu/raven-craft/README.md

 *Those recipes is in vanilla metalworking magazine.*

-### Added new Workbench for Metalworking:
+### Added back appliance for Metalworking:
 1. **Stone Furnace**: Smelting metal products to workable ingot. which is hidden by vanilla, I bring it out, also the bug while "Put out fire" and fired texture not display is fixed.
 2. **Anvil**: Used in forging various metal objects, such as Aex, Shovel. not every metal have to near Anvil to make.

-*Required "Craft Workbench" recipe, which is in "The Spirit of Craftsman"(1-4) magazine.*
+*Required "Craft Appliance" recipe, which is in "The Spirit of Craftsman"(1-4) magazine.*

 ### Added new Farming Expands: